Created by a Student, for Students

 Neuro-oncology overview Clinical decision-making AI in radiology workflows Tumor grading (WHO) Treatment planning

-MONTH 02 April Q1
+WEEK 02 Q1

 Performing basic MRI preprocessing — skull-stripping and intensity normalization.
 Learn to prepare raw brain MRI data for analysis by removing non-brain tissue and standardizing signal intensity across patients and scanners.
 These steps are essential before any segmentation algorithm can work reliably.